Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 (Figure @fig:mokito_added_the_boss).
 From this moment, it will be possible to control the account from Mokito.

-In Hotwallet, click on the top-right menu and select _Import account_.
-From there, you can insert the password and the 36 words passphrase of each account and see them imported in Hotwallet.
-You can see the list of all available accounts with the same menu, if you click on _Account list_.
-You can click on each account and switch from one to the other.
-Every time you change the account, Hotwallet requires to insert its password.

-As you have seen, the 36 words and the password of an account are enough for moving accounts around different clients.
+As you have seen, the 36 words of an account are enough for moving accounts around different clients.
 Note that clients do not _contain_ accounts but only the cryptographic information needed to access the accounts.
-If a client is uninstalled, the accounts that it used still exist in the remote Hotmoka node and can still be re-imported and used in some other client, if we have written down their 36 words and still remember their passwords.
+If a client is uninstalled, the accounts that it used still exist in the remote Hotmoka node and can still be re-imported and used in some other client, if we have written down their 36 words.

 ## Anonymous Payments